codes-by-kiwi/RL_reinforcement/README.md

 ________________________________________________________________
 All the ipynb files were converted to py files and put in this folder.

-Please note that according to the environment the code is being run on whether it is Colab or Jupyter, the error of the arguments of the Please note that according to the environment the code is being run on, whether it is Colab or Jupyter, the error related to the arguments of the next_state, immediate_reward, terminated, info = cartpole_env.step(action) function call may change from 4 to 5.
+Please note that according to the environment the code is being run on, whether it is Colab or Jupyter, the error related to the arguments of the next_state, immediate_reward, terminated, info = cartpole_env.step(action) function call may change from 4 to 5.